Basis of preparation

 Financial instruments in this category were recognized initially and subsequently at fair value.
 Gains and losses arising from changes in fair value were presented in the consolidated statements of operations and comprehensive loss within other expense (income) in the period in which they arose.

 Impairment of financial assets

-The Company uses a forward-looking expected credit loss model (ECL) for financial assets measured at amortized cost or FVOCI, except for investments in equity instruments, and to contract assets.
-Loss allowances are measured on either of the following bases: i.
-12-month ECLs which are ECLs that result from possible default events within 12 months after the reporting date; and ii. lifetime ECLs which were ECLs that result from all possible default events over the expected life of financial instruments.
+From January 1, 2018 the Company uses a forward-looking expected credit loss model (“ECL”).
+The new impairment model will apply to financial assets measured at amortized cost or FVOCI, except for investments in equity instruments, and to contract assets.
+Under IFRS 9, loss allowances will be measured on either of the following bases: i.
+12-month ECLs which are ECLs that result from possible default events within 12 months after the reporting date; and ii. lifetime ECLs which ware ECLs that result from all possible default events over the expected life of a financial instruments.

-For receivables, the Company applies the simplified, forward-looking approach whereby a lifetime expected loss allowance for all trade receivables is to be recognized from initial recognition of the receivables.
+For receivables, the Company applies the simplified, forward-looking approach permitted by IFRS 9 to measuring ECLs which allows a lifetime expected loss allowance for all trade receivables to be recognized from initial recognition of the receivables.
 Impairment losses on financial assets carried at amortized cost or FVOCI are reversed in subsequent years if the amount of the loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized.
-For debt instruments carried at amortized cost, the Company uses a ECL model which depends on whether there has been a significant increase in the credit risk.
+For debt instruments carried at amortized cost , the Company uses a ECL model which depends on whether there has been a significant increase in the credit risk.

 The entire disclosure for significant accounting policies applied by the entity.